Sponsorship Criteria

 Hello!
 If you’re reading this, you’ve contacted The New Oil about a potential brand partnership (or you’re a reader who wants to verify our guidelines for yourself, in which case welcome and good on you for being a critical thinker!).
 Unfortunatley, TNO gets a lot of requests for sponsorship that we are in no way a good fit for.
 So to save everyone some time, please review the criteria below.
 These criteria are indicative of the kinds of brands that would be a good fit for our audience.
 If after reading these questions you still think that we’d be a good fit to work together, please feel free to reach out again and let us know.
 Thanks for your understanding!

-- Our audience: One of the most common questions we get from interested brand partners is “What’s your audience look like?”
-You can see realtime analyticss about our website visitors here.
+Our audience: One of the most common questions we get from interested brand partners is “What’s your audience look like?”
+You can see realtime analytics about our website visitors here.
 We are unable to publish YouTube (or overall video) or blog stats publicly at this time, but are happy to provide those upon request.
 However, this page - combined with already publicly-available information (such as visible subscriber and view counts) should give you a rough idea of our audience and reach.

 We only accept partners for the website, videos and/or blog posts.
 We do not accept sponspored content for the news feed.
 See the additional notes below for more information on this format.